Freemake introduces Freemake Subtitles Pack, a set of advanced features for Freemake Video Converter.

 - change subtitles font with a new one;

 - embed subtitles in any language with special symbols, Unicode and UTF;

-- watch movies with subtitles on any device such as PC, TV, iPhone, iPad, Android, Xbox, PSP.
+- watch movies with subtitles of a DVD copy on any device such as PC, TV, iPhone, iPad, Android, Xbox, PSP.

 The first two options let you customize the text to fit your clip.
 There are four fonts and four sizes available.